clux/modul8/docs/modularity.md

 good on your way to resolving spaghetti hell.
 The rest is tackling the correct signaling model for your events.
 And for that there are MVC/MVVM frameworms of varying sizes.

 Good luck.
-Hopefully this was useful.
+Hopefully this is useful on some level.